adebayoj/sanity_checks_saliency/README.md

 ### Data

-An initial version of the demo data used can be obtained at:
-/doc/data/.
-We will add all of the data used for the ImageNet experiments.
+See /doc/data/ for the exact ImageNet images used in this work.